top of page

 How is cubital tunnel syndrome treated?

-Most people will be able to stop the symptoms with these simple measures:
+Studies show that ~90% of people with mild cubital tunnel syndrome will be able to stop the symptoms with these simple measures:

 • Avoid resting on the elbow.

-• An elbow sleeve– a soft, neoprene sleeve made to fit your arm.
+• A neoprene elbow sleeve– a soft, flexible sleeve made to fit your arm.
 It has a built-in pad that can be positioned over the nerve during the day and in front of the elbow at night to prevent the elbow bending.

 Anatomy of ulnar nerve transposition